Building science: Applications

 During the architectural design process, building science knowledge is used to inform design decisions to optimize building performance.
 Design decisions can be made based on knowledge of building science principles and established guidelines, such as the NIBS Whole Building Design Guide (WBDG) and the collection of ASHRAE Standards related to building science.

 Computational tools can be used during design to simulate building performance based on input information about the designed building envelope, lighting system, and mechanical system.
-Models can be used to predict energy use over the building life, solar heat and radiation distribution, air flow, and other physical phenomena within the building.
+Models can be used to predict operational energy use, solar heat and radiation distribution, air flow, and other physical phenomena within the building.
 These tools are valuable for evaluating a design and ensuring it will perform within an acceptable range before construction begins.
-Many of the available computational tools have the capability to analyze building performance goals and perform design optimization.
+Many of the available computational tools analyze building performance goals and perform design optimization.
 The accuracy of the models is influenced by the modeler's knowledge of building science principles and by the amount of validation performed for the specific program.

 When existing buildings are being evaluated, measurements and computational tools can be used to evaluate performance based on measured existing conditions.
 An array of in-field testing equipment can be used to measure temperature, moisture, sound levels, air pollutants, or other criteria.
 Standardized procedures for taking these measurements are provided in the Performance Measurement Protocols for Commercial Buildings.
 For example, thermal infrared (IR) imaging devices can be used to measure temperatures of building components while the building is in use.
 These measurements can be used to evaluate how the mechanical system is operating and if there are areas of anomalous heat gain or heat loss through the building envelope.

 Measurements of conditions in existing buildings are used as part of post occupancy evaluations.
 Post occupancy evaluations may also include surveys of building occupants to gather data on occupant satisfaction and well-being and to gather qualitative data on building performance that may not have been captured by measurement devices.

 Many aspects of building science are the responsibility of the architect (in Canada, many architectural firms employ an architectural technologist for this purpose), often in collaboration with the engineering disciplines that have evolved to handle 'non-building envelope' building science concerns: Civil engineering, Structural engineering, Earthquake engineering, Geotechnical engineering, Mechanical engineering, Electrical engineering, Acoustic engineering, & fire code engineering.
 Even the interior designer will inevitably generate a few building science issues.